2018 Kerala floods: Causes

-The Government of Kerala argued in the Supreme Court that the very sudden release of water from the Mullaperiyar Dam by the Tamil Nadu government was one of the reasons for the devastating flood in Kerala.
-The Tamil Nadu government rejected the argument, saying that Kerala suffered the deluge due to the discharge of excess water from 80 reservoirs across Kerala, spurred by heavy rains from within the state; It also argued that the flood surplus from the Idukki dam is mainly due to the flows generated from its own independent catchment due to unprecedented heavy rainfall, while the discharge from Mullaperiyar dam was significantly less.
-Though it is difficult to attribute any single event to climate change, its possible role in causing the heavy rainfall event over Kerala cannot be ruled out.
+The government of Kerala argued in the Supreme Court that the sudden release of water from the Mullaperiyar Dam by the Tamil Nadu government was one of the reasons for the devastating flood in Kerala.
+The Tamil Nadu government rejected the argument, saying that Kerala suffered the deluge due to the discharge of excess water from 80 reservoirs across Kerala, spurred by heavy rains from within the state; It also argued that the flood surplus from the Idukki Dam was due mainly to the flows generated from its own independent catchment due to unprecedented heavy rainfall, while the discharge from the Mullaperiyar dam was significantly less.

 Impact

-Over 489 people died, 14 are missing and 140 are hospitalized, while The Economic Times reported that 33,000 people were rescued.
-The Kerala State Disaster Management Authority has placed the state in a red alert as a result of the intense flooding.
+Over 489 people died, 15 are missing and 140 were hospitalized, while The Economic Times reported that 33,000 people were rescued.
+The Kerala State Disaster Management Authority had placed the state on red alert as a result of the intense flooding.
 A number of water treatment plants were forced to cease pumping water, resulting in poor access to clean water, especially in northern districts of the state.

-Over 3,274 relief camps have been opened at various locations to accommodate the flood victims.
-It is estimated that 1,247,496 people have found shelter in such camps.
-The flooding has affected hundreds of villages, destroyed an estimated 10000 km of roads and thousands of homes have been damaged or destroyed.
-The Government cancelled Onam celebrations, and the allocated funds have been reallocated to relief efforts.
+Over 3,274 relief camps were opened at various locations to accommodate the flood victims.
+It is estimated by the National Disaster Management Authority that 1,247,496 people found shelter in such camps.
+The flooding affected hundreds of villages, destroyed an estimated 10000 km of roads, and thousands of homes have were damaged or destroyed.
+The government cancelled Onam celebrations and reallocated the funds to relief efforts.

-On 12 August, Cochin International Airport, India's fourth busiest in terms of international traffic, and the busiest in the state suspended all operations until 29 August, following runway flooding.
-All schools throughout the state except Sainik School Kazhakootam have been closed, and tourists have been dissuaded or banned from some districts due to safety concerns.
-Kochi Metro was closed briefly on 16 August, and later offered free service to aid those affected by the flooding.
-Due to heavy rain and rising water levels the southern railway had suspended train services on the Thiruvananthapuram-Kottayam-Ernakulam and Ernakulam-Shoranur-Palakkad sections.
+On 12 August, Cochin International Airport, India's fourth busiest in terms of international traffic and the busiest in the state, suspended all operations until 29 August, following runway flooding.
+All schools throughout the state were closed, and tourists were dissuaded or prohibited from some districts due to safety concerns.
+The Kochi Metro closed briefly on 16 August, and later offered free services to aid those affected by the flooding.
+Due to heavy rain and rising water levels the southern railway suspended train services on the Thiruvananthapuram-Kottayam-Ernakulam and Ernakulam-Shoranur-Palakkad sections.

-Rescue

-Rescue operation at government level

-Being instructed by ISRO the Cabinet Secretary, senior officers of Defence Services, NDRF, NDMA and secretaries of Civilian Ministries conducted meetings with Kerala Chief Secretary.
-Following the decisions taken during these meetings, the centre launched massive rescue and relief operations.
-In one of the largest rescue operations 40 helicopters, 31 aircraft, 182 teams for rescue, 18 medical teams of defence forces, 90 teams of NDRF and 3 companies of Central Armed Police Forces were pressed into service along with over 500 boats and necessary rescue equipments.

-Rescue Operation by Public
+Rescue Operations

+Government

+The central government launched a large search and rescue operation that included aircraft, boats, rescue and medical teams, and police.
+The government provided supplies to those who needed help and conducted many rescue operations.